davidholyko/dotfiles/README.md

 ### Update Git Author and Commiter Settings

-Run terminal command to copy the sample to fill in.
+Run terminal command to copy the sample to fill in:

 ```
 cp git/.git-settings.sample git/.git-settings
 ```

-.git-settings looks like:
+**.git-settings** looks like:

 ```
 GIT_AUTHOR_NAME="git_name"